mausam30/github-commit-db/README.md

 # GitHub Commit Viewer

-GitHub Commit Viewer is a web application that allows users to fetch and view commits from a specified GitHub repository.
+GitHub Commit Viewer is a web application that allows users to fetch and view commits from Github Repositories or a specified GitHub repository.
 Users can enter their GitHub username and an optional repository name to retrieve the commits they've made.

 ## Table of Contents
 - [Features](#features)